gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 We can then synchronize the group and go at performing our computations with all the neighboring cells' information close by and ready for fast access. :slightly_smiling_face:

 In my scenario however, I was interested in dealing with particles and implementing [smoothed-particle hydrodynamics](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics), or SPH for short.
-So I went ahead and started binning the particles into tiles of 4x4x4 cells.
+So, I went ahead and started binning the particles into tiles of 4x4x4 cells.
 The tiles themselves are sparsely allocated using... spatial hashing, again!
 A very useful technique for sure.